iwnnay/text-story-game-engine/README.md

     import GameEngine from 'text-story-game-engine';

+The simplest method of loading game data is to use the LocalDataProvider.
+You can access the data providers like this:

+    const { dataProviders } = GameEngine;

 # What it can do
 At the moment... it can display some text.
 Yes, that's it.
 For now.